rabbitholegg/questdk-plugins/packages/moshicam/README.md

 # Moshicam Plugin

 ## Overview
-[Moshicam](https://moshi.cam) is a photo-sharing app where users can create pictures with a customizable borders from well-known artists and web3 brands.
-The proceeds of each mint are sent directly doing to the creator of the border and the creator of the pic.
+[Moshicam](https://moshi.cam) is a photo-sharing app where users can mint their photos with a customizable borders from well-known artists and web3 brands.
+The proceeds of each mint are sent directly to the creator of the border and to the creator of the pic.

 ## Implementation Details
 User contracts are deployed as a proxy to a central beacon ERC1155 contract.
 Other users can collect existing NFTs from each of these contracts.